RBeaudoin/twenty-six-hundred/README.md

 This is currently a work-in-progress as I make my way through learning [Rust](https://www.rust-lang.org/) and the internals of the Atari 2600 hardware.

 ##References

+The following references were invaluable resources, and their authors deserve a hand:

 * http://archive.6502.org/datasheets/synertek_programming_manual.pdf
 * http://www.randomterrain.com/atari-2600-memories-tutorial-andrew-davie-01.html